lagisreal89/lagisreal89/README.md

 # Hi there, I'm Patrick!

 ## About Me
-I'm Patrick Kengsoontra, a 3rd year undergraduate computer science student at NC State. \n You might see a lot of chess webpages when you search my name :)
+I'm Patrick Kengsoontra, a 3rd year undergraduate computer science student at NC State. <br>
+You might see a lot of chess webpages when you search my name :)

 ## Hackathon Achievements